beckerlabs/portfolio/markdown/md-blog-issues.md

 </div>
 ```

-## Not as bad as I thought
+## That's it?

-This actually seems to be the extent of the problems that I had for this task.
-I'm still fighting the layout of the blog posts, but that is not necessarily from changing the way things are done.
-Just because I'm bad at CSS...
+This is actually the extent of the issues that I had, which was a welcome surprise.
+It took me a decent amount of time to integrate everything and then even more time to figure out the styling.
+All things considered, actually not that crazy.
+If you want to see what it looks like, the repo for this website is available [here](https://github.com/beckerlabs/portfolio).